dirtyfilthy/HyperMegaSuperDeluxeSiteMirror/README.md

 ---

 ## Key Features

 1. **Complete Site Crawl & Mirror**

    * Crawls *all* internal pages (no depth limit) until no pending URLs remain.
    * Supports dynamic JavaScript rendering using Selenium Headless Chrome.
-   * Automatically falls back to Requests+BeautifulSoup mode if Selenium fails or if `--force_render` is not specified.
+   * Automatically falls back to Requests+BeautifulSoup mode if Selenium fails or if `--force-render` is not specified.

 2. **Multithreading & Concurrency**

    * Uses `ThreadPoolExecutor` to download static resources (CSS, JavaScript, images, fonts, PDFs, Office docs, etc.) in parallel.
-   * The number of worker threads can be customized via the `--max_workers` argument, making it faster for large sites.
+   * The number of worker threads can be customized via the `--max-workers` argument, making it faster for large sites.

 3. **Resumable Crawling with SQLite**